timmy21300/something.host-helpguides/windows-autostartbot.md

-# How to automatically start your Bot on VPS start up
+# How to automatically start your Bot on VPS start up (Windows)

 This is not an offical something.host guide.